RachyJ/rachyj.github.io/_posts/SelfEdu/gitpage.md

 2. fork to your github account
 3. update settings | repository name to <your github name>.github.io
 4. try <your github name>.github.io
-5. clone repository to your local disk
+5. update info in file '_config.yml'
 6. update info on "_layouts | default.html", replace "ishanshan" to your info

     <meta name="author" content="ishanshan" />